 Enhancing Equity and Access: Sustained funding should be paired with equity-centered program improvements to ensure a broader range of participants can access support.
 Applying HEAL Act principles to the Requests for Proposals (RFP) process, in partnership with the Department of Enterprise Services, will help diversify outreach and participation.
 Simplifying the application and reporting process—eliminating match requirements, extending grant cycles, and offering flexible funding—will make the program more accessible to smaller organizations, including those serving non-English-speaking and historically underserved communities.

 Technical and Operational Support: To further expand equitable participation, targeted technical assistance should be provided to help small and resource-limited organizations navigate the application process.
-Additionally, funding should support infrastructure, transportation, and personnel costs, including incremental increases to build long-term organizational capacity.
+Additionally, funding should support the use of electronic inventory system to account, track, and invoice for the acquisition and distribution of food infrastructure, transportation, and personnel costs, including incremental increases to build long-term organizational capacity.

-Legislative Directives: This approach aligns with national models for inclusive and equitable food waste grantmaking.
+Legislative Directives: By identifying strategies and infrastructure needs to expand the rescue and donation of surplus edible food from commercial sources through logistics and stable funding mechanisms.
+This approach aligns with national models for inclusive and equitable food waste grantmaking.
 For example, the Natural Resources Defense Council (NRDC) highlights successful practices in cities like Denver and Baltimore that prioritized equity, simplified grant processes, and increased participation from smaller and community-based organizations (NRDC, 2020).

-3. Invest in School Food Rescue Infrastructure and Programs
+C. Invest in School Food Rescue Infrastructure and Programs

 Recommendation: Invest in food rescue infrastructure and programming within K–12 schools to rescue food, reduce food waste, enhance sustainability, and support community access to nutritious food.
 Funding should prioritize equitable access, compliance with federal and local food safety guidelines, and long-term capacity building.